-Smarter use of resources - ensuring that all its resources (financial, physical, ecological, human and technological) are used as effectively and efficiently as possible and support the development of resources throughout the community that can help to deliver the Council's well-being objectives.
+The MTFS is aligned with the Corporate Plan to achieve the Council's current well-being objectives:

 Funding is targeted in line with these priorities and in line with the 13 MTFS Principles.

-A resilient Wales A nation which maintains and enhances a biodiverse natural environment with healthy functioning ecosystems that support social, economic and ecological resilience and the capacity to adapt to change (for example climate change).
-Break long term cycles to secure better outcomes for people and communities.
-Stronger individuals and communities are more resilient to change.
-Communities place a greater value on their environment and more people get involved in local issues and recognise the importance of green space in wellbeing and as a prevention factor.
-Healthy active people in resilient communities, volunteering, keeping young people in the local area, reducing travel to work, increased use and awareness of green spaces.
-The impact on local communities will be monitored through the wide range of services that will continue to be provided by the Council or its partners.
+A resilient Wales

+A nation which maintains and enhances a biodiverse natural environment with healthy functioning ecosystems that support social, economic and ecological resilience and the capacity to adapt to change (for example climate change).

+- Break long term cycles to secure better outcomes for people and communities. - Stronger individuals and communities are more resilient to change. - Communities place a greater value on their environment and more people get involved in local issues and recognise the importance of green space in wellbeing and as a prevention factor. - Healthy active people in resilient communities, volunteering, keeping young people in the local area, reducing travel to work, increased use and awareness of green spaces.